 One of the most practical benefits of naturalization is the financial savings.
 Once you’ve naturalized as a U.S. citizen, you’ll never have to pay USCIS immigration fees again.

 Did you know it also costs less to become a U.S. citizen compared to remaining a green card holder?
-Read 3 Practical Benefits to U.S. Citizenship or visit our Citizenship Cost Calculator to determine how much you’ll pay over your lifetime.
+Visit our Citizenship Cost Calculator to determine how much you’ll pay over your lifetime.